getseabird/getseabird.github.io/content/blog/seabird-0.1.md

     image: https://2.gravatar.com/avatar/43f469474de5a70ca41002a6d8abee0cb24fd75e7c9e236bdeb918f78ded6429?size=256
 ---

 Today, we release Seabird version 0.1.
 This is the first minor release, and with it we officially enter beta.
 Here's what's changed since our initial release last month.

+*Seabird is a native (GTK) Kubernetes desktop client written in Go.
+We aim to make working with Kubernetes as simple as possible.*

 ### Native Packages